Madagascar Ethnic Groups

 Madagascar people

-Most of population of Madagascar lives on the eastern half of the island; significant clustering is found in the central highlands and eastern coastline.
-More than 90 percent of Madagascar population is Malagasy, which is divided into about 18 ethnic groups all of whom speak the same Malagasy language.
+Most of Madagascar’s population lives on the eastern half of the island, especially in the central highlands and along the eastern coastline.
+More than 90% of the people are Malagasy, divided into about 18 ethnic groups, all of whom speak the same Malagasy language.

 Madagascar Map

-• Cotiers (mixed African, Malayo-Indonesian, and Arab ancestry - Betsimisaraka, Tsimihety, Antaisaka, Sakalava)
+- CΓ΄tiers — mixed African, Malayo-Indonesian, and Arab ancestry (Betsimisaraka, Tsimihety, Antaisaka, Sakalava)

 About Madagascar